AdobeDocs/analytics.en/help/components/segmentation/seg-transition.md

 ---
-description: Frequently asked questions around managing legacy segments.
+description: Understand how to manage legacy segments.
-title: Legacy segments FAQ
+title: Legacy Segments FAQ
 feature: Segmentation
 exl-id: 316e2a2e-55d3-4c23-9985-9a6d90390e86
 ---
-# Legacy segments FAQ
+# Legacy segments

-This article answers frequently asked questions on best practices for managing legacy segments (segments created prior to 2014).
+This article answers frequently asked questions on best practices for managing legacy segments.
+Legacy segments are segments that were created before 2014.

 ## Managing legacy segments {#legacy}